ros-controls/ros2_control/controller_manager/doc/controller_chaining.rst

 ![Example2](images/chaining_example2.png)

 In this example, we want to chain 'position_tracking' controller with 'diff_drive_controller' and two PID controllers.
-Let's now imagine a use case that we don't only want to run all those controllers as a group, but also flexibly add preceding steps.
+Let's now imagine a use-case where we don't only want to run all those controllers as a group, but also flexibly add preceding steps.
 This means the following:
-  1. When a robot is stared, we want to check if motor velocity control is working properly and therefore only PID controllers are activated.
+  1. When a robot is started, we want to check if motor velocity control is working properly and therefore only PID controllers are activated.
-     This means we can control the input of PID controller also externally using topics.
+     At this stage we can control the input of PID controller also externally using topics.
-     But these controllers also provide virtual interfaces, so we can chain them.
+     However, these controllers also provide virtual interfaces, so we can chain them.
-  2. Then "diff_drive_controller" is activated and attach itself to the virtual input interfaces of PID controllers.
+  2. Then "diff_drive_controller" is activated and attaches itself to the virtual input interfaces of PID controllers.
      PID controllers also get informed that they are working in chained mode and therefore disable their external interface through subscriber.
      Now we check if kinematics of differential robot is running properly.
   3. After that, "position_tracking" can be activated and attached to "diff_drive_controller" that disables its external interfaces.